Caffeine and ADHD: Does Caffeine Help ADHD?

 Green tea provides a gentle, steady source of stimulation.
 It contains less caffeine than coffee (or even black tea) but still gets the job done.
 It also supplies the body with antioxidants which is great for overall health.
 Green tea for ADHD is the best option to ease your body into caffeine use .

 Coffee is the most popular source of caffeine and can be found easily.
-Adults should avoid drinking more than four cups a day to prevent nasty side effects .
+However, Adults should avoid drinking more than four cups a day to prevent nasty side effects .
 Coffee for kids with ADHD will depend on personal judgment as there is no proven safe amount for consumption.

 The occasional soda